 Reaffirming the American Covenant

 If our democratic republic survives the November election, it will still not survive another presidential election without fundamental changes in the way the government is administered.
 If Joe Biden is elected president, Democrats cannot go back to the neoliberal policies of the Obama and Clinton eras.
 Donald Trump was elected president because governments under both Democratic and Republican majorities have failed to meet the basic needs of too many Americans—particularly those in inner cities and rural areas.
-I believe the future of our nation depends on whether like-minded Democrats and Republicans form a coalition dedicated to returning government to its founding purpose and principles.
+I believe the future of our nation depends on whether like-minded Democrats and Republicans form a coalition dedicated to returning the government to its founding purpose and principles.
 In my previous posts in this series have laid a logical foundation for this conclusion.

 With a new Democratic president, congressional Republicans cannot be allowed to continue blocking every proposal put forth by the President or congressional Democrats.
-Another four years of dysfunctional government would likely lead to an outright rejection of the current form of government and preclude any further attempt move toward “a more perfect union.”
-Enough Democrats and Republicans must find common ground to allow government to function.
+Another four years of dysfunctional government would likely lead to an outright rejection of the current form of government and preclude any further attempt to move toward “a more perfect union.”
+Enough Democrats and Republicans must find common ground to allow the government to function.
 Democracy does not imply an equal amount of everything for everyone, and balanced budgets, tax cuts, and deregulation cannot continue being preconditions for political compromise.
-If our government “of the people and by the people” is to survive, government must work “for the people”—meaning for all of the people.
-The U.S. government must be returned to the principles and purposes encoded in the American Declaration Independence and Constitution of the United States of American.
+If our government “of the people and by the people” is to survive, the government must work “for the people”—meaning for all of the people.
+The U.S. government must be returned to the principles and purposes encoded in the American Declaration of Independence and the Constitution of the United States of America.

 To restore trust and confidence in government, a new coalition of patriotic Democrats and Republicans must reaffirm the “American Covenant” on behalf of the American people.
 In his inaugural address, George Washington affirmed his belief that the Constitution had been written under the protective care of God.
 He stated, “Every step, by which they have advanced to the character of an independent nation, seems to have been distinguished by some token of providential agency.”
 His remarks conveyed a belief that the words in the Declaration of Independence and Constitution had been divinely inspired.
-He continued, “It would be peculiarly improper to omit in this first official Act, my fervent supplications to that Almighty Being who rules over the Universe… that his benediction may consecrate to the liberties and happiness of the People of the United States, a Government instituted by themselves for these essential purposes.”
+He continued, “It would be peculiarly improper to omit in this first official Act, my fervent supplications to that Almighty Being who rules over the Universe… that his benediction may consecrate to the liberties and happiness of the People of the United States, a government instituted by themselves for these essential purposes.”